 - 1/4 cup creme de menthe liqueur

 - 2 tablespoons white creme de cacao

-- Optional A drop or two of green food dye.
+- A drop or two of green food dye, optional

-2 In saucepan, melt marshmallows in milk over medium heat.
-Remove from heat and cool.
-Add creme de menthe and creme de cacao, and mix well.
+3 Mix in the liquors and whipped cream: Add creme de menthe and creme de cacao to the cooled marshmallow mixture, and mix well.
 Add a drop or two of green food dye if desired.
-Fold in whipped cream.
-Pour into chilled pie shell.
-Freeze for 3 or 4 hours.